Group tour operator for Cantabria, Spain

 Day 8

-With our experienced guide, we will learn about the manufacturing process and how the fishes are carefully hand prepared and packed on a visit and tour of a local anchovy factory followed by the option to enjoy a little tasting at the end.
+The fishing town of Santoña is surrounded by hills, marshland, and an estuary and is known as the ‘Anchovy Capital’ renowned worldwide for its canned anchovies.
+During a visit of a local factory, with an experienced guide, learn about the manufacturing process and how the fishes are carefully hand prepared and packed followed by the option to enjoy a little tasting at the end.

 After the tour enjoy a cruise around the bay for beautiful views of the cliffs and Cantabrian coast before disembarking back in Santoña.
 Here we will visit the old town and sample some Pintxos, which are small finger foods served at bars and taverns throughout the Basque Country and are pivotal to the local food culture.

-From here continue via the popular resort of Laredo, one of the main tourist towns on the Cantabrian coast with one of the longest and most beautiful beaches in the region.
-On to Castro Urdiales, a charming, small seafaring village with a wonderful French Gothic-style church and traditional houses before heading back to the hotel for dinner.
+From here continue to the popular resort of Laredo, one of the main tourist towns on the Cantabrian coast with one of the longest and most beautiful beaches in the region and then on to Castro Urdiales, a charming, small seafaring village with a wonderful French Gothic-style church and traditional houses.
+Return to the hotel for dinner and final evening.

 A firm favourite with Greatdays’ customers.
 Situated close to the village centre and the beach, the hotel overlooks the sea.
 The hotel has a lift, buffet style restaurant, 99 rooms with bath, safe, hairdryer, air-con/heating, TV and telephone.
 The hotel also features an outdoor pool (seasonal), a bar and café.
 Free onsite coach parking is possible.